kitconcept/kitconcept.solr/README.md

 <include package="kitconcept.solr" />
 ```

+#### Remark with Plone 6.0

+With Plone 6.0 you must add an additional dependency `"plone.restapi>=8.40.0"`.

+The package also keeps support with Plone 5.2 where `"plone.restapi>=8.21.2"` is a working version.
+It will not support image scales, but the package will work gracefully without displaying image previews in the search result list.

 ### Generic Setup

 To automatically enable this package when your add-on is installed, add the following line inside the package's `profiles/default/metadata.xml` `dependencies` element: